 Use the link above and complete an online form to enroll as a Library Advocate, and you will receive e-mail alerts when your action is needed to act on behalf of libraries.
 Now advocating for your library services can be quick, simple and timely, plus there is no cost to you.
 Thank you for your support!

-Library Advocacy in Western New York
+More Library Advocacy Information & Resources in Western New York

 Searching NYS Law and Regulations Relating to libraries just got easier!
 Anyone searching for current New York State law and regulations pertaining to libraries, library systems, trustees, and librarians in New York State can now access this information quickly on the New York State Library's website.
-This interactive web resource makes components of the State Library publication Excerpts from New York State Education Law, Regulations of the Commissioner of Education Pertaining to Libraries, Library Systems, Trustees and Librarians available in a user friendly and easy to navigate web tool for users.
-This interactive site supercedes the 1995 print version and the FTP files of the Excerpts document that has been on the State Library website since 1995.
+This interactive web resource makes components of the State Library publication Excerpts from New York State Education Law, Regulations of the Commissioner of Education Pertaining to Libraries, Library Systems, Trustees and Librarians available in a user-friendly and easy to navigate web tool for users.
+This interactive site supersedes the 1995 print version and the FTP files of the Excerpts document that has been on the State Library website since 1995.